From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Background and Problem Setting

-A set of predicates $\Psi$ induce an abstract state space $S^{\Psi}$ of the task's underlying continuous state space $S$.
+A set of predicates $\Psi$ induce an abstract state space $S^{\Psi}$ of the underlying continuous state space $S$.
 In order to enable planning, we require an action model $\Omega$ that specifies an abstract transition model over $S^{\Psi}$.
 We learn such an action model in the form of symbolic PDDL-style~\citep{McDermott1998PDDLthePD,fox2003pddl2} operators that are each linked to a particular skill from the domain's action space.
-In domains where skills have continuous parameters, each symbolic operator is associated with a generative \textit{sampler} that proposes good continuous parameters for the associated skill~\citep{chitnis2021learning}.
-Together, the predicates and operators specify a symbolic abstract world model that can be used in conjunction with samplers for efficient search-based planning~\citep{helmert2006fast}.
-The precise details of our planning procedure are not necessary to understand what follows; we defer them to Appendix~\ref{appendix:planner}.
+In domains where skills have continuous parameters, each operator is associated with a generative \textit{sampler} that proposes continuous parameters for the associated skill~\citep{chitnis2021learning}.

+\textbf{Planning.} Together, the predicates and operators specify a symbolic abstract world model that can be used in conjunction with samplers for efficient hierarchical planning such as Task and Motion Planning (TAMP)~\citep{srivastava2014combined,garrett2021integrated}.
+In this work, we choose to use a simpler planning procedure that does not require a precise simulator or transition model~\citep{kumar2024practice}.
 At a high level, our planning procedure takes in the initial state $s_0$ and first evaluates all the provided predicates $\Psi$ to yield an \textit{abstract state}.
 Then, it calls a PDDL planner to achieve the goal from this abstract state.
-We can simply execute each action of this plan directly and check whether the goal is achieved at the end (which we do in all our simulation domains), or execute actions one-by-one and replan from resulting states as necessary (which we demonstrate in Section~\ref{sec:experiments}).
+We can simply execute each action of this plan directly and check whether the goal is achieved at the end (which we do in all our simulation domains), or execute actions one-by-one and replan from resulting states as necessary (which we demonstrate in some of our real-world deployment).
+The precise details of our planning procedure are not necessary to understand what follows; we defer them to Appendix~\ref{appendix:planner}.